Skip to main content

 Zombies and Social Turmoil

 Just before the zombie outbreak on the train, some passengers watching the news view a story about the police quelling civilian riots.
 Understanding what kind of movie this is, we the audience immediately make the connection that this is the beginning of the zombie apocalypse, even if it will take the characters a little while to catch on.
-Referring to the “rioters,” an old lady watching the story mutters to her sister, “In the old days, they’d be reeducated.”
+Seeing the “rioters,” an old lady watching the story mutters to her sister, “In the old days, they’d be reeducated.”

-The movie is possibly referencing the dictatorship that covered South Korea through the 1980s, a time where the government was actively quashing civilian rebellion.
+She is possibly referencing the dictatorship that covered South Korea through the 1980s, a time where the government was actively quashing civilian rebellion.
 This period was marked by episodes like the Gwangju Uprising of 1980 which saw university students pushing back against the martial law enforced by the country’s dictator.
 A few years later the country endured the June democracy protests of 1987, wherein the population of South Korea rioted against the military regime instituting the country’s new president.
 The aftermath of said protests lead to the country adopting the election-based government it knows today.
 It’s also worth remarking that Train to Busan was released amid the protests against then President Park Geun-hye, whose political misbehavings would elicit her impeachment in December of 2016.

-Shortly after the zombie takeover on the train, we get this sequence where images of the country being flooded with zombies are overlaid with the government spreading this story about civilian protests.
+Shortly after the film's zombie takeover on the train, we get this sequence where images of the country being flooded with zombies are overlaid with the government spreading this story about civilian protests.
 Note how much the carnage of the zombie outbreaks in Train to Busan mirror this description of the Gwangju Uprising.

 “In the early hours of May 18, 1980, martial law was extended to the entirety of South Korea.
 Troops were sent across the country, with troops arriving in Gwangju and occupying local university campuses.
 Like many of their fellow citizens, students in Gwangju began to hold protests.
 The protests soon turned violent when the troops began to respond by beating students with clubs.
 When the situation escalated, more troops were sent into Gwangju — this time with machine guns.
 Students and the citizens who joined them in protesting were ruthlessly brutalized and murdered at the hands of their own armed forces.”